 Process

-Every piece of Moca Jewellery is handmade, one at a time, by our founder in her home-based studio in London.
-With over 15 years of experience, we combine deep technical knowledge with a strong design sensibility rooted in sculpture, art, and storytelling.
+Every piece of MOCA Jewellery is handmade, one at a time, by me in my home studio in London.
+With over 15 years of experience, I blend technical craft with a design sensibility rooted in sculpture, art, and storytelling.

-We use the ancient craft of lost-wax casting — a method that involves hand-carving each design in wax before casting it into precious metal.
-Our casting is carried out locally in Hatton Garden, London’s historic jewellery quarter.
-This traditional process allows us to shape bold, textured, and expressive pieces that cannot be replicated by machine.
+I use the ancient craft of lost-wax casting — a method that involves hand-carving each design in wax before casting it into precious metal.
+The casting is carried out locally in Hatton Garden, London's historic jewellery quarter.
+This traditional process allows me to create bold, textured, and expressive pieces that can't be replicated by a machine.

-Because each item is individually cast and finished, no two are ever quite the same.
-You might notice subtle variations from the photographs — that’s the beauty of it.
+Because each item is cast and finished individually, no two are ever quite the same.
+You might notice subtle variations from the photographs — that's the beauty of it.
 Your piece is truly one of a kind.

-Our jewellery is made to order, and we put many hours into every piece.
-It’s slow, intentional work.
-We believe that quality takes time, and it shows in the final result.
+The jewellery is made to order, and I put hours into every piece.
+It's slow, intentional work.
+Quality takes time, and it shows in the final result.

-When you wear a piece from Moca, you’re carrying something made with patience, precision, and purpose.
-Each design is a reflection of time, care, and craft, not mass production.
-Our jewellery is made to last, made to be felt, and made to mean something.
-It’s personal, sculptural, and intentionally created — not just to adorn, but to resonate.
+When you wear a piece from MOCA, you're carrying something made with patience, precision, and purpose.
+Each design is a reflection of time, care, and craft — not mass production.
+The jewellery is made to last, made to be felt, and made to mean something.
+It's personal, sculptural, and intentionally created — not just to adorn, but to resonate.

 With love,